 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from State funds.
 The blanket honesty bond is with a private insurance company and is handled by the North Carolina Department of Insurance with coverage of \$5,000,000 per occurrence and a \$50,000 deductible.
-Employee dishonesty insurance for employees paid from non-state fund is purchased from Montgomery Insurance Company with coverage of \$15,000 to \$150,000 per occurrence with a \$500 deductible.
+Employees paid entirely from non-state funds are insured by an honesty bond purchased by the College through a local agent with coverage of \$100,000 per occurrence with \$500 deductible.

 Employees and retirees are provided health care coverage by the Comprehensive Major Medical Plan, a component unit of the State.
 The Plan is funded by employer and employee contributions and is administered by a third party contractor.
+Health care coverage is optionally available through contractual agreements with several HMO plans.